cajuncoding/GraphQL.RepoDB/RepoDb.SqlServer.PagingOperations/README.md

 ﻿## Overview
-*RepoDb (Unofficial) Extension for Sql Server to simplify Pagination of Queries.*
+*RepoDb (Unofficial) Extensions for Sql Server to simplify dynamic Pagination of Queries.*

 This library greatly simplifies working with paginated data in Sql Server for most common use cases.
-It is built on top of RepoDb and follows the same naming conventions to provide new APIs for executing SQL with automatic hanlding of both Cursor based pagination (following the GraphQL Relay Spec as [outlined here](https://relay.dev/graphql/connections.htm)) as well as Offset based pagination (following HotChocolate GraphQL platform implementation).
+It is built on top of RepoDb and follows the similar conventions to provide new APIs for executing SQL with automatic hanlding of both Cursor based pagination (following the GraphQL Relay Spec as [outlined here](https://relay.dev/graphql/connections.htm)) as well as Offset based pagination (following HotChocolate GraphQL platform implementation).
 Though these two implementations are native to GraphQL they are not limited to only that and can be fully leveraged for any pagination based API over